 Is your UChicago office interested in hiring a graduate student intern?
 UChicagoGRAD’s Higher Education Administration (HEA) Internship Program places graduate student interns from all levels and disciplines in paid internships with host offices across campus.
 The program offers hosts opportunities to collaborate with highly trained students who are looking to build skills and explore careers in higher education administration.
 It also provides hosts with unique mentorship opportunities, as staff members offer guidance and specialized training to the next generation of talented administrators.
-(If you are a student looking to secure an HEA internship, click here.)
+(If you are a student looking to secure an HEA internship, browse this list of opportunities.)

 How It Works